palmerlabunc/clinical-additivity/README.md

 All data files should be placed in their approprite directories as described in `config.yaml` file.

 You can reconstruct all tables and figures in the article by running the following code.
+We recommend using at least 4 cores because the code utilizes parallel computing.
+If you have limitied computation power, reducing the `NRUN` in the `src/all_phase3_predictive_power.py` to 100 or 1000 will significantly reduce the run time.

 ```bash
 # specify number of cores {N} you want to use